Revised February 6, 2022

 We accurately represent our background and training using appropriate terms according to applicable laws and professional code.

 In advance of any ritual, we inform participants of any fees and the process for collecting payment.

 We obtain consent to record sessions when applicable and to use recordings solely for purposes explicitly agreed upon by the participant, such as for training and supervision, or for the participant’s personal use.

-We provide consistent care to our participants and arrange backup and emergency contact when we are unavailable to participants.
+We provide consistent care to our participants and arrange a backup and emergency contact when we are unavailable to participants.

 4. Practitioner-Participant Alliance and Trust

 We act in accordance with the trust placed in us by participants.

 We aspire to create and maintain practitioner-participant alliances built on trust, safety, and clear agreements, so that participants can safely engage in inner explorations.

 We respect the inner healing intelligence of our participants to guide their experience.

 We understand that the healing process is deeply personal; each participant has different needs for support.